(See also Overview of Meningitis.)

 Detecting the causative organism is often difficult because

-An automated rapid nucleic acid amplification test called Xpert MTB/RIF has been recommended by the WHO for the diagnosis of tuberculous meningitis.
+An automated rapid nucleic acid amplification test called Xpert MTB/RIF has been recommended by the World Health Organization (WHO) for the diagnosis of tuberculous meningitis.
 This test detects M. tuberculosis DNA and resistance to rifampicin in CSF specimens.

 Because tuberculous meningitis has a rapid and destructive course and because diagnostic tests are limited, this infection should be treated based on clinical suspicion.
-Currently, the WHO recommends treatment with isoniazid, rifampin, pyrazinamide, and ethambutol for 2 mo followed by isoniazid and rifampin for 6 to 7 mo (see Tuberculosis (TB) : First-line drugs).
+Currently, the WHO recommends treatment with the anti-tuberculosis drugs isoniazid, rifampin, pyrazinamide, and ethambutol for 2 months followed by isoniazid and rifampin for 6 to 7 months.
 Corticosteroids (prednisone or dexamethasone) may be added if patients present with stupor, coma, or neurologic deficits.

 Clues to the diagnosis include